ALS-Sanbox/Coloring-Book-App/README.md

 # SVG Coloring Widget

-This is a basic coloring app that allows you to load an SVG and color it using solid colors, gradients, and patterns.
+This is a basic coloring app that allows you to load an SVG and color it using solid colors, gradients, and patterns with the ability to pan and zoom the svg.

 ## Features